 Dessert – Walnuts go great on ice cream, brownies, or pie pieces.
 They also make excellent add-on decoration pieces for cakes and cupcakes.

-- Oven-baked Candied Pecans – Candied pecans are a unique caramelized pecan dessert dish perfect for the Southern mama in you.
+- Oven-baked Candied Pecans– Candied pecans are a unique caramelized pecan dessert dish perfect for the Southern mama in you.

-- Spiced Mixed Nuts – Hit the spot with addicting cashews, walnuts, peanuts, and almonds with oven-toasted party nuts.
+- Spiced Mixed Nuts– Hit the spot with addicting cashews, walnuts, peanuts, and almonds with oven-toasted party nuts.
 Make enormous batches for a party or store for a perfect spicy snack.

-In theory, you could use maple syrup honey or a brown sugar mixture for candied walnuts.
 Unfortunately, I haven’t tested these theories out yet, so I do not know how it alters the recipe in timing, and at this time, I would not be able to tell you exactly how it’s done.
-If you are up for a challenge, instead of mixing milk and sugar, replace refined sugar with honey and spices and monitor the walnuts recipe.

 I have plans to test this out in the future, but I have not at the time of this article.
 If you happen to give it the old college try and want to update me, please share in the comments, and I will edit the post.